OpenSourceEconomics/pipeline-demo-project/README.rst

   fitting a model and presenting the results in a regression table.
 This workflow is standard for every empirical science project.

-- `priority-scheduling-bootstrap-monte-carlo
-  <priority-scheduling-bootstrap-monte-carlo>`_ shows how to assign priorities to tasks
-  and how it influences the execution of a workflow.
+- `priority-scheduling <priority-scheduling>`_ shows how to assign priorities to tasks and how it influences the execution of a workflow.